plasmapotential/heatFOAM/README.md

 HEAT calculates the heat flux on plasma facing component (PFC) surfaces (ie on an STL mesh).
 HEAT then calls a series of openFOAM scripts to generate a volume mesh from the STL mesh.
 TimeVaryingMappedFixedValue is used to interpolate this heat flux point cloud (from the STL) onto the volume mesh boundary patch, which is called STLpatch.
 Then the heatFOAM solver solves for the time varying thermal diffusion throughout the PFC bulk material.

+The code was written by Dr. Tom Looby.
+This code was written while Tom worked for Oak Ridge National Lab.
+Now Tom works for Commonwealth Fusion Systems, and questions can be directed to tlooby@cfs.energy

 There are two directories in this repo, and each will be described below.

 ## source